-The Political Economy of Foreign Aid and Growth: Theory and Evidence (with Avner Seror)
+The Political Economy of Foreign Aid and Growth: Theory and Evidence (with A. Seror) - Pre-Doctoral Research

-Terrorism and the Macroeconomy: Evidence from Pakistan (undergraduate thesis)
+Terrorism and the Macroeconomy: Evidence from Pakistan (Pre-Doctoral Research: Bachelor's Thesis)

 Pakistan with highest number of terrorism related deaths of any country over the past decade, the number exceeding the total terrorism related deaths for both the European and North American continents, offers an important setting to study impact of terrorism on the macroeconomy.
 Our estimates from a sample that covers over 4500 terrorist incidents and consequent 10, 200 deaths [from 1973 to 2010] imply that bouts of terrorist attacks led to both a short-run as well as medium-term adverse impact on key macroeconomic variables.
-It is documented that cumulatively terrorism has cost Pakistan around 33.02 % of its real national income i.e. terrorism costs Pakistan around 1 % of real GDP per capita growth every year.
-We find evidence consistent with the models that show that terrorism impacts the economy through reallocation of resources from relatively more productive public spending to less productive defense spending.
+It is estimated that cumulatively terrorism has cost Pakistan around 33.02 % of its real national income over the entire sample period and that terrorism costs Pakistan around 1 % of real GDP per capita growth every year.
+We find evidence consistent with the models that show that terrorism impacts the economy through a reallocation of resources from relatively more productive public spending to less productive defense spending.